ngohungphuc/ngohungphuc/README.md

 ### Hi there my name is Phuc but you can call me Tony.👋

-- I have 5 Years’ experience with various Web and Mobile Technologies
+- I have more than 5 years experiences with various Web and Mobile Technologies

 - Tech stacks: